Frequently Asked Questions

 What kind of previous teaching experience are you looking for?
 We don't expect applicants to have taught in their own classroom, however we do require experience in a public school at the grade level (elementary, middle or high school) in which you wish to teach.
 Experience can be gained through volunteering in a classroom, substitute teaching, working as a paraprofessional or through a co-curricular experience in college.
 Allow yourself enough time in the classroom to feel confident in your decision to pursue a career in teaching.

 What about the letters of recommendation?
-We require 3 letters of recommendation; at least one must be from an individual who has observed your work in the classroom with students.
+We require 3 letters of recommendation; at least one must be from an individual who has observed your work in the classroom with students and another must be academic, addressing your ability to succeed in a rigorous graduate program.
 A link to the recommendation form is included with the online application.

 Do I need to take the GRE?
 We do not require the GRE for admission.
 Instead, you must take and pass the Praxis II or PLACE exam in your content area.
 You must pass the exam prior to student teaching; we advise students to sign up for the exam in the spring prior to their June enrollment.
 See the Content Testing Requirements link for more information.